Master of Science in Humanitarian Action

 Make an impact with your humanitarian career

-- Bachelor’s degree from an accredited college or university with a cumulative GPA of 3.0 or higher on a 4.0 scale (official transcripts required).
+- Bachelor’s degree from a nationally or regionally accredited college or university with a cumulative GPA of 3.0 or higher on a 4.0 scale (official transcripts required).

 - Degree candidates with a GPA under 3.0 will be asked to provide an essay in support of their candidacy.
 It is recommended that candidates with a GPA under 3.0 complete a standardized test such as the GRE or GMAT, but it is not required.

-- One personal statement containing responses to the four following prompts:
+- One personal statement containing responses to four prompts.
+(More details will be provided in the application.)

 - Resume or curriculum vitae.